j6k4m8/FBMessageScraper/README.md

 1. Get the conversation ID for those messages by opening [http://graph.facebook.com/{username-of-chat-partner}](http://graph.facebook.com/{username_of_chat_partner})
 2. Copy the `id` value from there

+If that doesn't work, you can also check the secondary index of line ~48 in your headers file (should start with `messages[user_ids]`).

 Messages are saved by default to `Messages/{id}/`